phwitti/gomori-rules/README.md

 <p align="center">
   <img src="05_playing_face_cards.svg" alt="Figure 5: The jack of clubs can be played on the empty fields, the jack of hearts, the face-down card and also all other cards of clubs." />
+  <p align="center"><i>Figure 5: The jack of clubs can be played on the empty fields, the jack of hearts, the face-down card and also all other cards of clubs.</i></p>
 </p>

 - *Aces* can be played <span style="color:#ae63a4">everywhere</span> -- on